South Tees Hospitals NHS Foundation Trust

 In July 2019 a merger with North Tees and Hartlepool NHS Foundation Trust was being discussed.

+The two Trusts agreed to form a Hospital Group in January 2023.

 Performance

-The Trust was highlighted by NHS England as having 3 of 148 reported never events in the period from April to September 2013.

-The Trust logged 466 breaches of the 30 minute handover rule from ambulances to its A&E department during the same period as well as 126 breaches of the 60 minute target, triggering fines of £219,000.
+In May 2023, South Tees Hospitals NHS Foundation Trust became one of the first NHS hospital Trusts in England to achieve a Care Quality Commission ratings increase from 'Requires Improvement' to 'Good' since the start of the COVID-19 pandemic in 2020.

 A Care Quality Commission survey found that the Trust was among the best in England for its maternity services in December 2013.

-In the 2014 national cancer patient experience survey, the trust had its best ever results with nine out of ten cancer patients rating their care at The James Cook University Hospital and Friarage Hospital as “very good” or “excellent” with some departments achieving 100% patient satisfaction in a number of areas.
+In the 2014 national cancer patient experience survey, the trust had its best-ever results with nine out of ten cancer patients rating their care at The James Cook University Hospital and Friarage Hospital as “very good” or “excellent” with some departments achieving 100% patient satisfaction in a number of areas.
 After being ranked one of the most highly rated trusts in England by patients, the trust has now been selected to mentor University Hospitals Bristol NHS Foundation Trust as part of a volunteer "buddy" scheme to help them improve their patients’ experience of care.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
-At that time it had 7,840 full-time equivalent staff and a sickness absence rate of 4.45%.
+At that time, it had 7,840 full-time equivalent staff and a sickness absence rate of 4.45%.
 70% of staff recommend it as a place for treatment and 52% recommended it as a place to work.

-In 2014/5 the trust was given a loan of £17.7 million by the Department of Health which is supposed to be paid back in five years.